Metal Roofs vs. Asphalt Shingles: Pros, Cons, & Use Cases

 Ideal Use Cases for Metal Roofs:

 A metal roof might be suitable if you live in a place with extreme weather or want a premium aesthetic.
-Homes in areas prone to storms, wildfires, hail, high winds and extreme heat can benefit from the protection metal offers, and the 40-60 year lifespan reduces the need for replacements.
+Homes in areas prone to storms, wildfires, hail, high winds and extreme heat can benefit from the protection these materials offer, and materials like copper are definitely beautiful from the curb.

 With a metal roof, you also won’t have to worry about replacing shingles, although you might not need to anyway if you treat your shingles properly.
 You’ll eliminate the need for frequent repairs over their lifespan.